conradplake/ray-marching-shader/README.md

 # ray-marching-shader
-A gframe shader to render surfaces using signed distance functions.
+A gframe shader to render surfaces using signed distance functions

 Contains a simple test app showing a circle and cube above a ground plane with a basic soft shadow.